 Where to eat

 Don’t expect to eat anything but Kyrgyz staples in Toktogul.
-The bazaar is the best place as it has a few options to choose from, and eating ice cream here is a must.
+The bazaar or your homestay is the best place as it has a few options to choose from, and eating ice cream here is a must.
 See the map for location.

 Getting there and around